matthewearl/matthewearl.github.io/_posts/2021-03-06-mars2020-reproject.md

 5. Look up the given coordinates in the video, and output the corresponding colour.

-## Extra details
+## Final touches

-Here are some extra details omitted in the above:
+There are a few extra points that needed addressing to produce the final video:

- - I didn't just use one satellite image, but many.
-However, I designate one as the "reference frame" (ie. the frame with the identity transform) and treat the rest as if they were video key frames.
+- I used many satellite images rather than just one.
+However, I designate one as the "reference frame" (ie. the frame with the identity transformation) and treat the rest as if they were video key frames.
- - During the early part of the video the heatshield is visible.
-Without any extra intervention, some frame correspondences end up tracking the heatshield (which is itself moving) rather than the terrain, causing bad tracking.
-To deal with this I manually extracted some keypoints from near the heatshield on a particular frame, and ignore all keypoints that are similar to one of the heatsheid's keypoints.
+- During the early part of the video, the rover's heatshield is visible.
+Without intervention, some frame correspondences track the heatshield (which is itself moving) rather than the terrain, causing bad tracking.
+So, I manually extracted some keypoints from the heatshield on a particular frame, and ignored all keypoints that were similar to at least one of the heatsheid's keypoints.
- - Rarely degenerate frame correspondences are found.
+- Rarely, degenerate frame correspondences are found.
 When all matching keypoints are in a line you get multiple solutions corresponding to rotations about that line.
-Even if matching keypoints aren't exactly in a line but are close, the transformation found can be inaccurate.
+Even if matching keypoints are not exactly in a line but are close, the transformation found can be inaccurate.
 There was one such image pair that caused this issue in my video, which I manually excluded.

 ## Conclusion

-Potential improvements:
- - During the early part of the video there aren't many keypoints found by SIFT.
+I have shown that the footage from the Perseverance rover's descent can be stablized and aligned with a reference satellite image.
+While I am pleased with the result and it certainly helps give context to the raw footage, there are some ways that it could be improved, for example, during the early part of the video there are not many keypoints found by SIFT.
 This manifests itself as inaccuracy in the tracking.
-Perhaps experimenting with different keypoint algorithms would help here?
+Perhaps experimenting with different keypoint algorithms would yield more usable keypoints.

+There may be also alternative ways to solve the problem which I have not explored here.
+For example, the problem is quite similar to that of general video stabilization.
+Perhaps I could use an off-the-shelf solver to achieve a similar effect.